Yolo Vision Shenzhen

 results = model.predict("https://ultralytics.com/images/bus.jpg")

-• VQA vs. Image Captioning: Image captioning involves generating a generic description of an entire image (e.g., "A dog playing in the park").
-In contrast, VQA is goal-oriented and answers a specific inquiry, requiring more targeted reasoning.
+• VQA vs. Image Captioning: Image captioning generates a generic description of an entire image (e.g., "A dog playing in the grass").
+VQA is more specific and interactive; it answers a targeted question rather than providing a broad summary.

 Join the Ultralytics community